 - Showcasing niche expertise

 Creating a recipient database might sound intimidating.
 But most email marketing platforms offer list-building capabilities that do the heavy lifting for you.
-So what’s left for you to do is decide on your email marketing strategy and which components are essential for getting your message across.
+So what’s left for you is to decide on your email marketing strategy and which components are essential for getting your message across.

 What Constitutes an Effective Email?